 Going shark diving in Oahu was a no-brainer.
 After all, being eaten by a shark would be an awesome story that would draw a ton of page views and take this blog to the next level!
 The site might even go viral and turn me into a big-time star.
 The fact that I wouldn’t be alive to enjoy it was just a minor detail not worth pondering.

-So when I stumbled upon the shark cage diving encounter on Groupon while searching for adventures during my recent trip to Hawaii, I signed up immediately.
+So when I stumbled upon a good deal for the shark cage diving encounter while searching for adventures during my recent trip to Hawaii, I signed up immediately.

 Really, being in a steel cage in the ocean is pretty safe, so I wasn’t in danger.
 Ultimately, our group saw around a dozen sharks at close range, and it wasn’t even the slightest bit scary.
 And now I get to say I’ve seen sharks up close in their natural habitat.